hubertwel/paragraph-similarity/README.md

 #### The notebook
 This development process was done on a [Google Colab notebook](https://colab.research.google.com/notebooks/intro.ipynb) that you can find in this repository.

 Anybody can use this solution and many social media users need it.
 In order to make it popular, **the big social media platforms would need to incorporate this technology on their sites**.
-First they would need to create the text areas, so users could paste entire paragraphs (posts) there. **Right now, there are only small text boxes for typing keywords**.
+First they would need to create the text areas, so users could paste entire paragraphs (posts) there. **Right now, there are only small text boxes for typing keywords** on those sites.
 Then, **Twitter, Facebook, etc. would need to use Gensim Doc2Vec models or their own, even better, models**.
 For instance, **Facebook could combine it with their LASER, so users could search for multilingual post similarities**.

 ![Screenshot](https://github.com/hubertwel/paragraph-similarity/blob/main/paragraph-similarity/images/paragraph_similarity_1.jpg)